-More recent studies confirm these unfortunate statistics.
-The Gay, Lesbian, and Straight Education Network (GLSEN), in its most recent National School Climate Survey found that 55.5% of LGBTQ students across the United States felt unsafe at school based on their sexual identity, and 37.8% felt unsafe because of their gender expression.
+Additional studies confirm these unfortunate statistics.
+In its most recent National School Climate Survey, the 2019 Gay, Lesbian, and Straight Education Network (GLSEN) found that 59.1% of LGBTQ students across the United States felt unsafe at school based on their sexual orientation, and 42.5% felt unsafe because of their gender expression.
 About one-third of LGBTQ students missed at least one full day of classes in the past month over safety concerns.
 GLSEN also found that LGBTQ youth were almost three times (42% vs. 15%) more likely to be bullied or harassed online than heterosexual students.

 The report also found that “online victimization contributed to negative self-esteem and higher rates of depression.
 Youth who experienced bullying and harassment both in person as well as online or via text message reported lower grade-point averages, lower self-esteem, and higher levels of depression than youth who were bullied only in person, only online, or via text message, or not at all.”

 While LGBTQ youth may be more vulnerable than others, cyberbullying affects everyone, even if they haven’t been bullied themselves.
-Cyberbullying is bullying that happens online, often via social media and through mobile devices.
-Like “schoolyard bullying,” it involves deliberate and repeated aggressive and hostile behaviors by an individual or group intended to humiliate, harm, and control another individual or group of lesser power or social status.
+Like “schoolyard bullying,” cyberbullying involves deliberate and repeated aggressive and hostile behaviors by an individual or group intended to humiliate, harm, and control another individual of lesser power or social status.
 There is often a connection between cyberbullying and physical bullying; it frequently starts in school and continues online, or vice versa.

 Anonymity is more of a factor in cyberbullying than in traditional bullying.
-Targets may believe that more people are witnessing the abuse than actually are, which can compound their pain.
-And since online socializing can occur 24/7, home, weekends and vacation can’t be havens from the hurt.
+Targets may believe that more people witness the abuse than actually are, which can compound their pain.
+And since online socializing can occur 24/7, home, weekends and vacation can’t serve as welcome breaks from the abuse.

-While this guide focuses on overcoming some of the negative effects of cyberbullying, it’s important to remember that the internet is an incredibly important and helpful lifeline for many LGBTQ youth.
+While this guide focuses on overcoming some of the adverse effects of cyberbullying, it’s important to remember that the internet is a vital and helpful lifeline for many LGBTQ youth.
 For many, connected apps and services are their only or primary means of seeking support and communicating with others like themselves.
 Online media can offer a virtual window on a world that’s free from many of the restraints imposed upon them within their local communities.
-Online forums can be places for support, understanding and compassion.
-That is one of the reasons why adults should think very carefully before restricting online access for LGBTQ youth, even if they are encountering harassment and threats.
+Online forums can be places for support, understanding, and compassion.
+That is one reason why adults should think very carefully before restricting online access for LGBTQ youth, even if they encounter harassment and threats.